 To receive the Master of Science in Nursing, students must have earned a minimum of 36 semester credit hours.
-The program can be completed in six semesters.
+The program can be completed in six semesters (96 Weeks) with a full distance delivery.

 Program Objectives

 Upon completion of the program the graduate will be able to: